jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So these are the three categories in a nutshell.
 Classic heroes tackle real-life problems.
 Art heroes are self-obsessed.
 Spectacle heroes are a distraction.

 Their purpose and meaning do not end there.
-In the world of politics, this means the ruling philosophy of classic stories are about equality and democracy, while a ruling philosophy art and spectacle stories are about maintaining a hierarchy.
+In the world of politics, this means the ruling philosophy of classic stories are about equality and democracy that solves real-life problems, while a ruling philosophy art and spectacle stories are about maintaining a hierarchy that avoid real-life frontline problems.

 In which category would you classify The Matrix?
 This story depicts a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990’s reality called the matrix.
 It’s created by machines to distract humans while using their bodies as an energy source.
 Neo, the protagonist who was once a mere extra, is recruited to help the few untapped humans’ rebel against the machines.
 His job is to make the sleeping masses inside the matrix realize their reality is fake.